Key takeaways

 The bottom line

-While it’s a solid option for cash back, the Chase Freedom Unlimited’s benefits may be enough to pique the interest of occasional travelers — especially if you already own (or are looking to own) a Chase Sapphire travel card.
+While it’s one of the best cash back cards on the market, Chase Freedom Unlimited’s benefits may be enough to pique the interest of occasional travelers, too — especially if you already own (or are looking to own) a Chase Sapphire travel card.
 And if you’re hoping to finance a large purchase that you can pay off within a low-interest introductory period, pay off existing credit card debt or take advantage of additional travel and purchase protections, even better.